SoftlySplinter/zProfessions/01_hlasm.md

 #### CSECTS and DSECTS

-CSECT -> CONTROL SECTION (HLASM directive).
+CSECT &rarr; CONTROL SECTION (HLASM directive).
 A CSECT contains machine instructions to be run on the machine.

-DSECT -> DUMMY SECTION (HLASM directive).
+DSECT &rarr; DUMMY SECTION (HLASM directive).
 A DSECT is used to define the structure of data.

 Both CSECT and DSECT are terminated with the END statement.